silpol/OpenPyCR/README.md

 ## How do I use this?
 Right now, OpenPyCR is a terminal application only.
-To use it, go to the folder where it was downloaded (it must have openpcrlib.py in the same folder, for now), and type 'python3 openpycr.py --help' for usage information.
-For more specific help on the subcommands try 'python3 openpycr (subcommand) --help'.
+To use it, go to the folder where it was downloaded (it must have openpcrlib.py in the same folder, for now), and type:

+    python3 openpycr.py --help

+for usage information.
+For more specific help on the subcommands try:

+    python3 openpycr (subcommand) --help

 OpenPyCR uses a simple format for specifying PCR programs which is 'compiled' down to the YAML form used by OpenPCR.
 Programs are written as flat text files